schell/renderling/DEVLOG.md

 Nobody is talking in the `rust-gpu` discord channel so to debug this I'll have to descend into the depths of the compiler...

+...I figured it out!
+The problem was that I was using my PBR shader entry point function in my uber-shader entry point function.
+Apprently you **cannot** nest entry points within each other.

 ## Fri Jan 19, 2024

 Last night I successfully rendered a font face using 2d SDF path objects (lines and quadratic